cap-js/docs/about/index.md

 #### Services as Facades

-Most frequently though, services would expose (denormalised) views on underlying domain models.
-They thereby act as *facades* to an application's core domain data.
-The service interface would result from the *inferred* elements structures from the given projections.
+Most frequently, services expose denormalized views of underlying domain models.
+They act as facades to an application's core domain data.
+The service interface results from the inferred element structures of the given projections.

 For example, if we take the [*bookshop* domain model](../get-started/in-a-nutshell#capture-domain-models) as a basis, we could define a service that exposes a flattened view on books with authors names as follows (note and click on the *⇒ Inferred Interface* tab):